 - complete all prerequisite classes with a GPA of 2.80 or higher and no grade lower than a C. All prerequisite courses must be completed by end of the fall semester of the year the applicant is applying to the program,

 - if the applicant graduated from a PN program more than 5 years ago or graduated from a PN program outside the state of Florida, the applicant must apply to the ASDN Traditional Generic program,

 - submit to the Nursing Department by the established deadline:

 - an unofficial copy of transcripts from colleges including FGC,

 - a copy of current Florida LPN license,

 - documentation of full-time work experience as an LPN (acute care facility preferred).
 All applicants must have six (6) months of documented full-time work experience as an LPN prior to admission.
-Applicants with less than six (6) months of full-time work experience as an LPN as of the application deadline, must submit documentation of all full-time work experience at that time.
+Applicants with less than six (6) months of full-time work experience from an employer/employers as an LPN as of the application deadline, must submit documentation of all full-time work experience at that time.
 Proof of completion of remaining work experience (to equal or exceed six (6) months) must be submitted by the last day of open registration as determined by the FGC Academic Calendar.